 - 1. Core tests: these are validation tests which are run annually, regardless of any risk profile or model changes.
-The suite of core tests covers all areas of the model but is focused on the material areas; - Extended tests: these are considered as extensions of the core tests, which are only necessary to run once within a validation cycle, assuming it has not been subject to either model or risk profile changes; - 3.
-Additional tests: additional testing carried out in response to breaches of certain triggers or where further investigation is necessary; and - 4.
+The suite of core tests covers all areas of the model but is focused on the material areas; - 2.
+Extended tests: these are considered as extensions of the core tests, which are only necessary to run once within a three-year validation cycle, assuming it has not been subject to either model or risk profile changes; - 3.
+Additional tests: additional testing carried out in response to breaches of certain triggers or where further investigation is necessary, or tests not on the initial plan and have been carried out at the discretion of the Validation team; and - 4.
 Deep dives: targeted, thematic validation reviews.

 Validation at Lloyd's is a continuous and iterative process.
-A validation plan detailing the timings of the process is considered and agreed prior to each three-year validation cycle and reviewed and updated annually.
+A validation plan including the scope of testing is considered and agreed prior to each three-year validation cycle and reviewed and updated annually.
 Any validation actions agreed throughout the cycle are fed back into the design, operation and development of the internal model and reflected in the validation plan.

-The activities on the validation plan are carried out through a combination of primary validation, performed by LIM component leads, and independent validation performed by the Validation team in Risk Management.
+The activities on the validation plan are carried out through a combination of primary validation, performed by LIM component leads and other subject matter experts, and independent validation performed by the Validation team in Risk Management.
 The Validation team may be supported with external validation to enhance the level of independence and robustness of validation where necessary to inform on the reliability of the model and appropriateness of the model results.